Broomrape Allies

 Lesser Yellow Rattle Rhinanthus minor

 A native annual of dry grassland on chalky and sandy soils and in wet, grassy meadows.
 Flowers May to July.
 Plants may be single or, more often, form spreading colonies in grassy places.
+Grows as a hemiparasite on various grasses.

 Lesser Yellow Rattle Lesser Yellow Rattle Lesser Yellow Rattle Lesser Yellow Rattle